Swansea University RFC: 2000s

-Over the years the University Rugby Football Club has been well served and supported by students and staff.
-Amongst the latter, the contributions of Vernon Jones, I G Evans, Professor Bryn Gravenor, Professor David Herbert, Dr David Treharne, Roger Elias, Gei Lewis, Richard Lancaster, Stan Addicott and Professor Steve Mellalieu have made valuable contributions to the Club, alongside those committee member David Matthews has also been a bastion of great support.
-The constant interest of the Athletic Union is very much appreciated.
-Nowadays, with excellent sporting facilities at Sketty Lane, a growing student population of over 10,000 and with four teams regularly representing the University in university championships, the Rugby Club continues to thrive and provide both competitive and social opportunities for students.
+Over the years the University Rugby Football Club has been supported by students and staff.
+Amongst the latter, the contributions of Vernon Jones, I G Evans, Professor Bryn Gravenor, Professor David Herbert, Dr David Treharne, Roger Elias, Keir Lewis, Richard Lancaster, Stan Addicott and Professor Steve Mellalieu have made amendments to the Club, alongside those committee member David Matthews has also been of support.
+Nowadays, with sporting facilities at Sketty Lane, a growing student population of over 10,000 and with four teams regularly representing the University in university championships, the Rugby Club continues to provide both competitive and social opportunities for students.